 Supporting The Effort To Develop Renewable Energy

 Annie has been involved in the development of thousands of megawatts of renewable energy in the California, guiding numerous major energy plants through CEQA/NEPA compliance and helping to secure the local, state, and federal permits necessary to construct and operate the projects.
 This state-wide practice includes projects on both private and public land in numerous counties, including Contra Costa, Fresno, Imperial, Kern, Kings, Lassen, Los Angeles, Monterey, Riverside, Sacramento, San Bernardino, San Diego, Shasta, Siskiyou, Solano, and Tulare.
 She also supported the commercial financing of many of these projects through the issuance of permitting opinions.

-In 2012, Annie acted as permitting counsel for several multimillion-dollar wind projects, a role that meant getting permit approvals from a range of state, federal and local agencies; all on tight deadlines before federal tax credits for the projects expired.
+Annie acted as permitting counsel for several multimillion-dollar wind projects, a role that meant getting permit approvals from a range of state, federal and local agencies; all on tight deadlines before federal tax credits for the projects expired.
 She also guided developers of a number of other renewable energy projects across California to gain approval including the nation's largest wind farm, the 1,020-megawatt Alta Wind Center in the Tehachapi Mountains, the $300 million Shiloh IV Wind Energy Project in Solano County and an 88-megawatt solar energy facility near Sacramento.